-There are already many systems built in the cars that we have now.
+There are already many systems in the cars that we have now.
 The rear-facing camera is standard on most vehicles built today.
-There is also a birds eye view of the car which is available as an option on many new vehicles.
+There is also a birds-eye view of the car which is available as an option on many new vehicles.
 Pedestrian detection and road sign recognition can also be included in a lot of cars.

 Road scanning is another option in some high-end vehicles.
 It scans the road and adjusts the suspension for the conditions ahead.
 Cruise control now monitors the traffic flow and self-adjusts the speed accordingly.
 There are several vehicles that already steer automatically.

-Unlocking the doors and starting the vehicle could be done using a fingerprint similar to opening your smartphone.
+Unlocking the doors and starting the vehicle could be done using a fingerprint.
+This is similar to opening your smartphone.
 Vehicles will also self-diagnose any potential problems.
 They will also be able to monitor the health condition of the driver and take control of the car, pull it over in a safe area, and call for medical help.

 Looking even further in the future, vehicles will possibly be drone like.
 You will input where you want to go and it will pick the safest and fastest route.
 This will speed up commuting and take private transportation to another level.